wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 * <a target="_blank" href="https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/"><strong>Azure Resource Manager (ARM)</strong></a> carries out specifications entered in the Azure Dashboard.
 It deploys, updates, or deletes cloud resources in a single, coordinated operation.
 Resources can include virtual machines, storage accounts, virtual networks, services, or any component that you are managing.
    NOTE: <a target="_blank" href="https://www.youtube.com/watch?v=s7bQu4Y1oHU">VIDEO</a>: ARM vs. Classic Azure Service Management

-   <a name="ACS"></a>

-* <strong>Azure Container Service (ACS)</strong> is like Docker and rkct (from Red Hat).

 * There is a separate brew amazon-ecs-cli.

-* <a target="_blank" href="https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis"><strong>Azure Key Vault</strong></a> provides an HSM. (<a target="_blank" href="https://www.vaultproject.io/docs/vs/kms.html">vs. Hashicorp Vault</a>, which enforces automatic revocation of leases with key usage audit and key rolling).
+* <a target="_blank" href="https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis"><strong>Azure Key Vault</strong></a> provides an HSM (<a target="_blank" href="https://www.vaultproject.io/docs/vs/kms.html">vs. Hashicorp Vault</a>, which enforces automatic revocation of leases with key usage audit and key rolling).
 KMS is focused on securely storing encryption keys and supporting cryptographic operations (encrypt and decrypt) using those keys.
 It supports access controls and auditing as well.

 * <a target="_blank" href="https://wilsonmar.github.io/azure-cloud/#azure-service-fabric">Azure Service Fabric</a>